alezucca/londonandnewcastle/content/posts/body-without-organs-and-black-swan.md

 ---
-title: "The Body without Organs and Aronofsky's Black Swan"
+title: The Body without Organs and Aronofsky's Black Swan
-date: "2019-03-06T00:00:00+00:00"
+date: '2019-03-06T00:00:00+00:00'
-type: post
-author: Alessia Zuccarelli
-tags:
-- black swan
+description: >-
+  The idea of the self as a fixed entity is challenged by deconstruction and poststructural feminism.
 ---
 ![](/uploads/natalie-portman-21468.jpg)